lawrennd/snippets/_information-game/includes/intelligence-thermodynamics-connection.md

 * Intelligence optimized for energy efficiency, not accuracy }

-\notes{We can understand various cognitive biases and heuristics as thermodynamically efficient approximations - they sacrifice some accuracy but dramatically reduce computational (and thus energy) requirements.
-This suggests that intelligence evolved not to find perfect solutions but energetically efficient ones.}
+\notes{We might view cognitive biases and heuristics as attempts at thermodynamically efficient approximations - they sacrifice some accuracy but dramatically reduce computational (and thus energy) requirements.
+This would suggest that intelligence doesn't find perfect solutions but energetically efficient ones.}

 \subsection{Intelligence as a State-Change Process}

-\notes{At its core, intelligence can be viewed as a process that efficiently changes states in a system.
-Learning involves altering internal configurations to better match environmental patterns, which parallels how physical systems reconfigure to minimize free energy.
-The key difference is that intelligent systems do this proactively and with purpose.}
+\notes{Perpetual motion is impossible, there is no 'artificial general vehicle', different vehicles make different compromises in their physics to adapt to the context.
+Similarly, different intelligences need to adapt to their circumstances to efficiently changes states in a system.
+This adaptation involes modifying internal configurations to better match environmental patterns, a process we can think of as learning.
+This parallels how physical systems reconfigure to minimise free energy.}

+\notes{It might seem that the key difference is that intelligent systems do this proactively and with purpose, but free energy minimisation also has a teleological quality to it.
+This is perhaps most notable in the principle of least action}

+\notes{
+> The idea of causality, that it goes from one point to another, and another, and so on, is easy to understand.
+But the principle of least time is a completely different philosophical principle about the way nature works.
+Instead of saying it is a causal thing, that when we do one thing, some thing else happens, and so on, it says this: we set up the situation, and light decides which is the shortest time, or the extreme one, and chooses that path.
+But what does it do, how does it find out?
+Does it smell the nearby paths, and check them against each other?
+>
+> @Feynman-volumeI63 (Sect.
+26-5)
+}

 \slides{
-* Learning = reconfiguration of internal states
+* Learning $\equiv$ reconfiguration of internal states
-* Information storage as stable energy configurations
+* Information storage as stable low entropy configurations
   * Memory as metastable thermodynamic states
-* Intelligence navigates energy landscapes purposefully }
+* Intelligence navigates energy landscapes purposefully
+  * But so does physics? cf Principle of Least Action (@Feynman-volumeI63, Sect.
+26-5) }
+}

-\notes{This framework helps explain why both natural and artificial intelligence systems appear to follow paths of least resistance in their learning and decision-making processes.
-They're not just processing information; they're traversing energy landscapes in ways that minimize thermodynamic costs while maximizing useful work.}
+\notes{This first attempt to understand intelligence thermodynamically suggests that intelligent systems are they traversing energy landscapes in ways that minimize thermodynamic costs while maximizing useful work.}

 \endif